Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 in the form of either DTS-HD Master Audio, Dolby TrueHD, or PCM.
 DTS-HD MA and Dolby THD are proprietary codecs that use lossless compression, while PCM is simply raw, uncompressed PCM data.
-The usual way handle these formats is to reencode them to other formats - either lossless or lossy, depending on your taste.
+The usual way to handle these formats is to reencode them to other formats - either lossless or lossy, depending on your taste.
 But first, you need to decode them.
 The recommended tool for that is ffmpeg,